Old Fashioned Slow Cooker Rice Pudding (Creamy, Easy, 5-Minute Prep)

 Just adding the eggs without this extra step will definitely result in a scrambled egg mess instead of a cream pudding.

-This is the same principle used when you make a pudding type of filling for pies, like lemon meringue pie or chocolate cream pie!
+This is the same principle used when you make a pudding type of filling for pies, like lemon meringue pie or mini lemon pies

 Check out our video to see this step.